dev-ritik/dev-ritik.github.io/README.md

-# dev-ritik.github.io
+# Homepage
-link to the under construction page: [https://dev-ritik.github.io/](https://dev-ritik.github.io/)
+Link to the under construction page: [https://dev-ritik.github.io/](https://dev-ritik.github.io/)

+# Instructions
+Run
+* npm run lint to lint js and ts files
+* npm run dev to generate dev (debug) js files
+* npm run build to generate min js files

+Typescript is :heart:

 # Inspirations:
 The font-animations used in the page are from: